jaskinkabir/obvault/Logistic Classifiers.md

 	- Convert problem to a statistics, to predict probability
 - **The linear regression predicts probability that a data point is of class 1**
 ## How To Predict Class
-- Piecewise y=1 if hgeq threshold
+- Piecewise y=1 if h geq threshold
 $$ y =
 \begin{cases}
 1 & h_{\theta}(x) \geq t \\